NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Multisensor/PRISMATIC/prismatic_workshop.md

 ### Why combine field data and remote sensing?

-Frest inventory data give detailed information about individual stems, but these data are sparse, labor-intensive to collect, and may not represent the full variation of a landscape.
+Field inventory data give detailed information about individual stems, but these data are sparse, labor-intensive to collect, and may not represent the full variation of a landscape.
 Airborne observations provide broad spatial coverage.

 The PRISMATIC strategy is therefore a supervised, observation-to-model workflow.
 It uses field measurements to define and calibrate plant functional type classification and forest structure.